G-2953

 • Construct a small surface water storage pond with a plastic liner to store gray water

-• Purchase or gather donated vegetable seeds
+• Provide vegetable seeds

 • Train students, faculty and parents about WASH and rudimentary gardening